NSkhaldi/Content_processor/README.md

 *   The processing start with the file that is currently generated
 *   The log file are parsed starting from the end (recent values first)
 *   By 'hostanem that generated most connections', I considered the involvement  of the host and not him being the source.
+*   I assumed that a host can connect to itself
 *   I assumed that when hosts have the same highest number of connection, all of them should be displayed
 *   Insted of repeating the host's name multiple times (ex: A host receives multiples connections from another), I considered for the sake of visibility to use collection for occurences count.
 *   I assumed that log files will be archived/flexibily stored so I didn't create a routine to delete them